rtek1000/W1209-firmware-modified/W1209-firmware-Arduino/README.md

    - - - Due to its file extension (or lack thereof), "W1209-firmware-Arduino-table_R2_5k1_NTC_10k_B3950.hex" is considered as INTEL HEX format!
    - - - 8136 bytes at 0x8000...
 OK
    - - - Bytes written: 8136
-   - Note: When flashing the microcontroller, the original firmware will be overwritten, and cannot be undone.
+   - Note: When flashing the microcontroller, the original firmware will be overwritten, and cannot be undone

    - References: